jcolag/entropy-arbitrage/2026-02-15-carnival-jangle.md

 While I don't expect to go through *all* [Black History Month](/blog/tag/black-history-month) reprinting the works of Black writers, I do like the excuse to highlight it.
 And while last week we had the final chapter of Carter G. Woodson's [**The Negro in Our History**]({% post_url 2026-02-08-negro-our-history %}) largely because I found and enjoyed it, this time I wanted fiction that actually fit the season.

-Part of the first generation of fully freeborn African Americans, born a decade after the end of the American Civil War, [Alice Dunbar Nelson](https://en.wikipedia.org/wiki/Alice_Dunbar_Nelson)...did a lot.
+Part of the first generation of fully freeborn African Americans, born a decade after the end of the American Civil War, {% wiki Alice_Dunbar_Nelson|Alice Dunbar Nelson|en %}...did a lot.
 You'll find her journalism, prose fiction, poetry, political activism, and more.
 In a lot of ways, you can see her as a "founder" of the Harlem Renaissance, bot central to the movement and well established in her career by the 1920s, and sadly dead by 1935 at the age of only sixty.
 And then, even in death, she became an important journalist of sorts, with her diaries used by researchers to piece together the lives of Black women during and after Reconstruction.

 ![A Mardi Gras celebration in New Orleans, the street packed](/blog/assets/Twain-mardi-gras.png "How do the kids handle images like this?
 Tag yourself?")